gurpreet2301/ACENET_Summer_School_MPI/_episodes/05-more-than-two.md

 - Let's see how that works.
 - Imagine procs in a line.
 Calculate left neighbour, right neighbour.
 - Pass a number (let's use squared rank) to right neighbour, receive it from left.

+> ## Special sources and destinations
+>
+> * MPI_PROC_NULL can be used as source or destination, basically causes the send or receive to be skipped.
+Can lead to cleaner code.
+> * MPI_ANY_SOURCE is a wildcard; matches any source when receiving.
+{: .callout}

 - **C**:

 ```